Walk with us through some memorable Norwich University moments from 2019

 6. Norwich ProSM debuts: Norwich’s continuing education platform, launched in January, providing certificate programs in an online, flexible learning environment and custom education partnerships with organizations.
 Norwich Pro, which features corporate compliance and security expert Larry Potts and public speaker and team management expert Bruce Gay as instructors, among many others, started with its military history certificate program; 2020 will bring additional programs in Project Management Professional and Certified Associate in Project Management exam prep, leadership, supply chain, strategic communications, public works and cybercrime.
 The first cohort of students is finding great value in Norwich Pro’s programs.
 One wrote, “I want to commend Norwich for the idea behind Norwich Pro.
 It was an enjoyable course, not merely an educational one.
 Norwich Pro is allowing me to continue adding to my background and I am immensely grateful.”

 7. Research opportunities: The end of the year featured the annual Students to Scholars Symposium in which 17 students shared research ideas and connected with faculty to further them.
-Earlier in the year, Norwich’s School of Nursing, collaborating with the University’s College of Graduate and Continuing Studies, launched a new online bachelor’s degree completion program, (RN to BSN), designed for licensed registered nurses who want to pursue their degree while balancing work-life responsibilities.
-Norwich also launched a new accelerated BSN, where any student who already has a bachelor’s degree (in any discipline) can begin on campus in the summer and then be considered a junior in the fall, essentially earning a BSN in just more than two years.
+Earlier in the year, Norwich’s School of Nursing, collaborating with the University’s College of Graduate and Continuing Studies, launched a new online bachelor’s degree completion program, (RN to Bachelor of Science in Nursing), designed for licensed registered nurses who want to pursue their degree while balancing work-life responsibilities.
+Norwich also launched a new accelerated Bachelor of Science in Nursing, where any student who already has a bachelor’s degree (in any discipline) can begin on campus in the summer and then be considered a junior in the fall, essentially earning a Bachelor of Science in Nursing in just more than two years.

 8. Esports keeps going, and growing: Esports, competitive video gaming, continues to gain popularity and Norwich’s gaming opportunities are growing accordingly.
 The university is offering scholarships to attract top talent to play on its varsity team, which competes against other collegiate teams for cash prizes.
 Over the summer, a new weeklong esports camp opened on campus, drawing 20 game enthusiasts from around the country.